antonysama/Abstractive_Summarization/README.md

     !pip install torch==1.1.0

-- Fourth. connect to stanford-nlp (Check the path) :
+**STEP 4 - Connect to stanford-nlp -- by editing the path if needed :

     %%bash